Mte90/LearnHotkeys/README.md

 Python

 #Option
-For generate a new local list file execute the create_hotkeys_list.py
+For generate a new local list file after the editing of a syntax file execute the create_hotkeys_list.py

 #Thanks to
  Fexys, oniontux, dlion